isomerpages/nlb-biblioasia/_apr-to-jun-2024/A Plethora of Tongues: Multilingualism in 1950s Malayan Writing.md

 Insofar as the teaching and learning of English poetry in British Malaya very much subscribed to canonical classics à la T.S.
 Eliot and the like, the use of “Allah” (god in Islam), “Orang puteh” (white men) and “Can get lagi satu wife lah!”
 (Can get another wife lah!) would have been highly unusual for Wang’s readers.
 And therein lay the motivation for EngMalChin, specifically designed to invoke “plural imaginings of Malaya”.[^12]

-In a 1958 essay reflecting the ethos of EngMalChin, Wang reminisced that he and other student poets were “self-consciously Malayan” and were invested in the distinctiveness of English as it was used in Malaya: “What floored us was the illegitimate mixing of various languages; our stock example of this was ‘Itu stamp ta’ ada gum ta’ boleh stick-lah’ \[meaning “the stamp has no glue so it can’t stick”\].
+In a 1958 essay reflecting the ethos of EngMalChin, Wang reminisced that he and other student poets were “self-consciously Malayan” and were invested in the distinctiveness of English as it was used in Malaya: “What floored us was the illegitimate mixing of various languages; our stock example of this was ‘Itu stamp ta’ ada gum ta’ boleh stick-lah’ \[“the stamp has no glue so it can’t stick”\].
 What can we make of that?
 We could not even decide whether that was Malay with a few English words or English with a Malay syntax”.[^13]

 EngMalChin therefore thrived on an ambivalence that ensued from the fusion of different tongues.
 It branded itself as a linguistic signature that distinguished Malayan English from British English.
 In a 1950 article published in the journal _Young Malayans_, Beda Lim, a contemporary of Wang’s, described Malayan English as a “champurised language”; “champurised” taking reference from the Malay word _champur,_ meaning “to mix”, creatively inflected into a past perfect form as if it were an English word.